 Integrate Tasks as Past Stimuli

 Another huge benefit to online focus groups is the range of stimuli that can be used.
 Not only can photos, videos and audio clips be sent to participants, but more importantly past tasks can be integrated into the process.
-This means you are able to make use of smartboards that provide detailed feedback on specific elements of an image, (which you can read more abouthere).
+This means you are able to make use of smartboards that provide detailed feedback on specific elements of an image.
 Polls can also be used to act as a show of hands to establish consensus, using the results to prompt further discussion.

 Or, if you have not yet used one of these methods, it is also possible to set participants the task to complete during the focus group and use the final result as a stimulus for further discussion.
 This level of interactivity both ensures that participants maintain their level of engagement throughout the focus group and can also be used to uncover powerful insights that may not have been available during traditional focus groups.